Moustikitos/ark-listener/README.md

 Salt: <hex-string>
 ```

-Signature is issued on concatenation of random Salt and another one provided by listener at `/salt` endpoint.
+Signature is issued on concatenation of random `Salt` string and another one provided by listener at `/salt` endpoint.
 If  `Method` omitted, `ecdsa` signature check is used.

 ## Launch listener